fivdi/onoff/README.md

 [Node.js Embedded Development on the Raspberry Pi](https://learn.adafruit.com/node-embedded-development?view=all) at the Adafruit Learning System.

-**Important:** The article at the Adafruit Learning System was published in December 2014.
-At the time, it was necessary to use a tool like GPIO Admin to enable user pi on Raspbian to access GPIO pins without superuser privileges.
-This is no longer the case with up to date versions of Raspbian and user pi can now automatically access GPIO pins without superuser privileges and without the GPIO Admin tool.
-In fact, the GPIO Admin tool has been abandoned, no longer functions correctly on up to date Raspbian installations, and should therefore no longer be used.

 ## Usage

 Assume that there's an LED on GPIO #14 and a momentary push button on GPIO #4.